 5,413 units

-Mahindra retailed 5,413 EVs in April 2026, registering a 64 percent year-on-year increase and a 3.2 percent rise over March 2026.
-This marks the second consecutive month in which Mahindra has outsold JSW MG Motor in EV retail sales.
-The company’s electric SUV line-up, including the BE 6, XEV 9e, XEV 9S and XUV 3XO EV, continues to drive growth.
-The XEV 9e was also the third best-selling EV in FY2026.
+Mahindra retailed 5,413 EVs, an increase of 64 percent YoY and 3.2 percent over March, making April 2026 the second consecutive month in which the homegrown automaker outsold JSW MG Motor in this segment.
+The brand’s electric SUV line-up, including the BE 6, XEV 9e, XEV 9S and XUV 3XO EV, continues to drive growth.
+The XEV 9e was also the third-bestselling EV in FY2026.

 5,006 units

-MG Motor retailed 5,006 EVs in April 2026, up 32.5 percent year on year, although volumes were down 2.6 percent compared to March.
-The Windsor EV is the brand's volume driver and was the best-selling EV in FY2026.
+JSW MG Motor retailed 5,006 EVs in April 2026, up 32.5 percent YoY but down 2.6 percent from March.
+The brand’s volume driver, the Windsor EV, was also the bestselling EV in FY2026.
 The Comet EV and ZS EV also contribute to overall sales.
-MG’s premium EV line-up currently includes the Cyberster roadster and M9 MPV.
+MG’s premium EV line-up currently includes the Cyberster roadster and the M9 MPV.

 1,232 units

-VinFast crossed the 1,000-unit mark for the first time in India, retailing 1,232 EVs in April 2026.
+Vinfast crossed the 1,000-unit mark for the first time in India, retailing 1,232 EVs in April 2026.
 Volumes were up 78 percent over March 2026.
-The brand currently sells the VF6, VF7 and VF MPV 7 in India.
+The Vietnamese brand currently sells the VF6, VF7 and VF MPV 7 in the country.

 Maruti Suzuki